 You can check your local Facebook group and see what trackers people in your area are using.
 Some are online maps, others are apps, and still, others are Twitter accounts or chat bots.
 Some just show you Pokémon, others want you to make multiple accounts and tap through multiple CAPTCHA.

 You might end up loving or hating them — or simply wishing Pokémon Go would fix Sighting so you wouldn't need them.
-I mean, there's a Snorlax 50 m away, Pokémon Go should absolutely show that before the 6 Pidgey at the PokéStop cluster down the street...
+I mean, there's a Snorlax around the corner, Pokémon Go should absolutely show that before the six Pidgey at the PokéStop cluster down the street...

-Update: Like Raid and Spawn Maps, most Gym Maps went offline following the Pokémon Go API change.
-There are still a few that can be found in our Guide.
+Update: Like Raid and Spawn Maps, most Gym Maps went offline following Pokémon Go API changes.
+There are still a few that can be found in our Maps and Trackers Guide.

 Similar to the Pokémon scanner sites, some sites use their bot armies to scan and update Gym information, including which team any given Gym belongs to at any given moment.
 Under the old system, they could even tell you what level a Gym was, which specific Pokémon were on it, what trainer they belonged to, and even a recent history for the Gym.
 Under the new system, they can only show team control, which is much better for privacy and community health reasons.

 Still, if you're out and looking to take down Gyms, they can help you see which Gyms are owned by other teams and ready to be taken down.
 There's no information on the maps that you couldn't get from walking or otherwise moving around and looking, but some people prefer to look first before deciding which direction to head out.